aaron777collins/Control-Windows/README.md

 I find it is easiest to paste this into notepad, click File > Save As and then name it "runWC.bat".
 Don't forget to select the file type "All Files (\*.*)"

+Then, place the new batch file in the same directory as this project.
+All files will generate within the project folder (images are in "[project folder]\images")

 *THIS IS IMPORTANT!
 Do not label your script as controlWindows or checkDependencies.
 You will overwrite a source file.*